Diachrony and synchrony

-For example, the study of Middle English—when the subject is temporally limited to a sufficiently homogenous form—is synchronic focusing on understanding how a given stage in the history of English functions as a whole.
-The diachronic approach, by contrast, studies language change by comparing the different stages.
-The terms synchrony and diachrony are often associated with historical linguist Ferdinand de Saussure, who considered the synchronic perspective as systematic but argued that language change is too unpredictable to be considered a system.
+For example, a synchronic study of Middle English would focus on understanding how the language functioned at a given stage in its history.
+A diachronic approach, by contrast, studies language change by comparing different stages at different historical periods.
+The terms synchrony and diachrony are often associated with the historical linguist Ferdinand de Saussure, who considered the synchronic perspective as systematic but argued that language change is too unpredictable to be considered a system.

 Conceptual development

 The concepts were theorized by the Swiss linguist Ferdinand de Saussure, professor of general linguistics in Geneva from 1896 to 1911, and appeared in writing in his posthumous Course in General Linguistics published in 1916.

 Saussure's teachers in historical-comparative and reconstructive linguistics such as Georg Curtius advocated the neo-grammarian manifesto according to which linguistic change is based on absolute laws.
 Thus, it was argued that ancient languages without surviving data could be reconstructed limitlessly after the discovery of such laws.
 In contradiction to his predecessors, Saussure demonstrated with multiple examples in his Course that such alleged laws are too unreliable to allow reconstructions far beyond the empirical data.
 Therefore, in Saussure's view, language change (diachrony) does not form a system.
 By contrast, each synchronic stage is held together by a systemic equilibrium based on the interconnectedness of meaning and form.
 To understand why a language has the forms it has at a given stage, both the diachronic and the synchronic dimension must be considered.

 Saussure likewise rejected the idea of the Darwinian linguists August Schleicher and Max Müller, who considered languages as living organisms arguing that linguistics belongs to life sciences.
 Saussure illustrates the historical development of languages by way of his distinction between the synchronic and the diachronic perspective employing a metaphor of moving pictures.
 Even though objects on film appear to be moving, at a closer inspection, this turns out to be an illusion because each picture is static ('synchronic') and there is nothing between the pictures except a lifeless frame.
 In a similar manner, the "life" of language—simply language change—consists of a series of static points, which are physically independent of the previous stage.
 In such a context, Saussure warns against the confusion of synchrony and diachrony expressing his concern that these could be not studied simultaneously.